forflo/h5tk/README.md

 * *indent* = 4
 * *use_tabs* = false

-## Motivation for h5tk
+## Why you should use h5tk
-On luarocks there is another very similar package called "htk".
-There are some drawbacks with this package
-* No formatting (The HTML code can not automatically be indentet)
-* No support for HTML5 tags
+* Formatting with an arbitrary number of tabs or spaces for each indentation level!
+* Supports every HTML5-tag as specified by W3C.
+It also renders img-Tags or other more special tags correctly
-* You can only pass tables of strings to the constructor function. h5tk on the other hand, handles every value as expected.
-You can pass functions, tables of functions, tables of tables.
-All values will be reduced (eventually) to a string.
+* H5tk functions handle every argument as expected.
+You can pass functions, tables of functions, tables of tables, tables of functions that return tables of tables of tables, etc. All values will be reduced to a string.
+* It's very fast! test/perf.lua runs in about 0.65 seconds (non formatting mode).
+  If you're using luajit, this time is halved down to 0.34 seconds!
+  It's about 35% faster than the other HTML-Toolkit on luarocks (htk)

 ## Basic workings